REPUBLIC OF KOREA

 The office of the Ombudsman is an active administrative corrective system tasked with settling citizens' complaints against Government agencies conveniently and swiftly.

-The executive formulates the budget bill for each fiscal year.
+Consultation of Parliament in the preparation of the national budget No The executive formulates the budget bill for each fiscal year.
 In March 2004, a non-partisan body, the National Assembly Budget Office (NABO), was established in order to strengthen the National Assembly's role of examining budgets and the settlement of accounts.

 Modalities of oversight